sWineck/upgrade-all-chocolatey-packages/README.md

 # upgrade all chocolatey packages
-A Powershell script that executes the command "choco upgrade all -y".
+A PowerShell script that executes the command "choco upgrade all -y".
 A log file with timestamp shows the upgraded packages and the subsequent lines.

+Dependencies: Chocolatey Package Manager has to be installed.
 Replace "USERNAME" with the your user name for saving the log file in the correct path.

 The script can be automated with the Task Scheduler, so that the packages are always kept up to date.
 E.g. you could run the script every time a user logs in.